HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       type: "category"
       tags: "tags"
 ```
-Common field mappings are the default mappings for WCM, DAM, JCR, and PORTAL in the documentObject.
-You can find the suitable mappings for each field in the documentObject.
+Common field mappings are the default mappings for WCM, DAM, JCR, and PORTAL in the `documentObject`.
+You can find appropriate mappings for each field in the `documentObject`.
 Use an empty string if none of the mappings apply.

 ### Persistent Volume size requests
 ```yaml